ai4mgreenly/1brc/README.md

 Create a sub-agent using the model and thinking mode specified in the ./README.md file and let it complete the challenge without providing it any additional context.
 Take note of it's start and end times and provide an elapsed runtime when it's done.

+# Model Instructions

+- **Model**: [VARIES]
+- **Thinking**: [VARIES]

+Your goal is to create the fastest possible non-portable "C" implementation using only gcc and standard libraries that will satisfy the following challenge.
+When you've completed the challenge update the "## Results" section below with your benchmark timings and a brief description of your strategy.

 ## The Challenge